Xianlai/architectural_plan_generator/README.md

 ...]
 ```

 - walls: A flat list of all wall objects. (for plotting)
 - boundary: the boundary of plan area
 - bbox: the bounding box of this plan
 - stats: the stats of this plan
     The stats is consisting of 3 types of properties comes from 3 types of constraints:

     1. functional:
         + structureEfficiency
         + spaceEfficiency
         + ...

     2. code:
         + escapeDist
         + ...

     3. physical:
         + n_rooms_outOfBoundary
         + n_walls_overlap

 - objective: calculated from stats and objective function

 **Methods:**
-The methods include
 - actions: changing the state of plans
     - swap_room: swap the id and type of 2 rooms
     - split_room(add_wall): add a wall somewhere in the middle
     - remove_room(remove_wall): remove a wall between 2 rooms
     - move_wall
     - move_opening
         move the location of opening on the wall.
     - change_opening
         change the opening type.
 Possible opening types: {0:'close', 1:'window', 2:'door'}
     - ...

 - others: supporting funcitons
     - initialize: initialize the plan based on room types and numbers in functional model.
     - update_stats: Parse the state and return the stats
     - evaluate: Use the objective function to evaluate the stats and return the objective value.
     - plot: extract walls and openings from rooms and plot the plan
     - print_stats: print the stats